 Building on Genesis 3:15, Isaiah 53 predicted that when this Seed came he would have no beauty or majesty that we should desire him.
 He would be despised and rejected, a man of sorrows acquainted with the deepest grief.
 The One who would crush Satan’s head would himself be crushed in order to redeem us from our sin and to heal our brokenness.
 He would be pierced for our transgressions and crushed for our iniquities.

-4. God’s Remedy through the Messiah's Arrival
+4. God’s Remedy Is Jesus

 6. God’s Economy